 The Local Authority will act in accordance with The Education (Penalty Notices) (England) Regulations 2012 to issue a Penalty Notice.
 Penalties are set at £60 if paid within 21 days rising to £120 if paid after 21 days but within 28 days.
 Where a child resides with two parent/carers a separate penalty notice will be issued to each parent/carer.
 If the Penalty Notice is not paid in full by the end of the 28 day period the Local Authority must either prosecute under section 444 of the Education Act 1996 or withdraw the notice.
 Where a penalty notice is withdrawn the recipient will be informed in writing.

-Signed Date

-B. L. H. D

-Print Name Parent/Carer (delete as appropriate)
+Signed Date Print Name Parent/Carer (delete as appropriate) Filit Name Parency Carer (delete as appropriate)

 Nottingham Girls' Academy

 For the authorisation of Principal / Academy Education Welfare Officer